Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ```

 ## How to set dev environment for flyteconsole?
+You can refer to How to set dev environment for flytekit? or How to set up a development environment for flyteidl, flyteadmin, flyteplugins, and flytepropeller? to start backend.

 ```shell
 # Step1: Clone the repo cd to the flyteconsole folder